2016-2017 Policy Manual

 Exceptions to this policy include the following: a.
 A student has already taken all courses that are offered for that term. b.
 A student is leaving the US for an extended period of time.

-Students with Jobs (doing authorized CPT):
+Students with Internships (doing authorized CPT):

 Each student must complete enough DE courses per year to be able to complete his or her degree before the expiration date on the I-20